-The Czech cuisine is mostly meat-based.
-They also have some weird, at first, combinations, like meat with bread, whipped cream, cranberry jam and lemon.
+Czech cuisine is mostly meat-based.
+They also have some weird, at first, combinations, like meat with bread, whipped cream, cranberry jam, and lemon.
 The dish that I just described is called svíčková and I liked it.

-The Goulash is also very popular and traditional meal.
-It’s different than the one in Hungary, and it can be served in a bow made of bread, which is awesome!
+The Goulash is also a very popular and traditional meal.
+It’s different than the one in Hungary, and it can be served in a bowl made of bread, which is awesome!

 Also, try the apple strudel (Štrúdl).